AlexandreGrego1/FinalVersion20-10-20/README.md

 #### About Me
 - Screen developed to split its size into two different layouts;
-- Work history takes 1/3 of the desktop view, while "my skills" takes 2/3 of the desktop view.
+- Work history takes 1/3 of the desktop view, while "my skills" takes 2/3 of the desktop view;
 - Screens are responsive, when the page is opened on a small screen, the layout will float to the left, and text is aligned to the center page.
 The paragraphs are developed to display its context underneath each other as a column.

 ### CONTACT